-Woods are an exciting place to place to take the kids for a walk.
-They are great places to explore, so much to see, touch & smell!
+Woods are an exciting place to take the kids for a walk.
+They are great places to explore, so much to see, touch and smell!
 Wildlife and nature in abundance.
-A place to run round, get messy, and have wild fun!
-Here are some ideas to keep the kids the busy on a walk in the woods.
-They mostly use a bit of imagination, natural resources and in some cases a little forward planning.
+A place to run around, get messy, and have wild fun!
+Here are some ideas to keep the kids busy walking in the woods.
+They mostly use a bit of imagination, natural resources and sometimes a little planning.

-1. Have a scavenger hunt.
-Kids love collecting & picking things up.
-There are so many things to pick up & collect along your walk pine cones, leaves, feathers, acorns, twigs etc. Take a bag with you to take home all your treasures.
+Have a scavenger hunt.
+Kids love collecting and picking things up.
+There are so many things to pick up and collect along your walk pine cones, leaves, feathers, acorns, twigs etc. Take a bag with you to take home all your treasures.

-2. Take a piece of paper & crayon with you to do bark rubbings or leaf rubbings.
+Take a piece of paper and crayon with you to **do bark rubbings **or leaf rubbings.

-3. Make some noise.
-Pick up some sticks of different sizes & textures, bang them against a tree.
+- Make some noise.
+Pick up some sticks of different sizes and textures, bang them against a tree.
 What noise do they make?

 If you have more than one child with you, can you work together to bang out a rhythm?

-8. Hug a tree.
+- Hug a tree.
 Find a tree and give it a hug!
 What does it feel like?
 All hold hands around a tree, can you complete the circle?
-Find a tree & guess how many people you would need to completely hug the tree, then have a go!
+Find a tree and guess how many people you would need to completely hug the tree, then have a go!

 Can you find a tree that's too big to hug?

-9. Play tag, but this time give everyone an object they must find & bring back to base.
-Could be a pinecone, acorn, leaf etc. Obviously, this games needs to be adapted to suit the ages of the children & boundaries need to be set, so everyone remains safe.
+Play tag, but this time give everyone an object they must find and bring back to base.
+Could be a pinecone, acorn, leaf etc. Obviously, this games needs to be adapted to suit the ages of the children and boundaries need to be set, so everyone remains safe.
 Could also play this as a team, especially if you have very young children.